hjoliver/admin/docs/proposal-spawn-on-d.md

 ### Terminology

-- "upstream" and "downstream" refer to graph relationships
+- "parent" and "child" refer to upstream and downstream graph relationships
 - "task" is short for "task proxy object"
 - "n=0 window": tasks the scheduler is currently aware of (the "task pool")
 - "n=M window": tasks within M edges of the n=0 pool